 The Stock Exchange building

-The Marseille Chamber of Commerce, the oldest in France, was founded in 1599 and four deputies were appointed to defend the interests of commerce, and consequently that of the port.
-It was initially established on the ground floor of the Palais Communal and then, at a later date, in the City Hall.
+The oldest in France, was founded in 1599 with the appointment of four deputies in charge of working in the interests of trade and thus the port.
+It was based on the ground floor of the Palais Communal and later in the Town Hall.

-The Chamber of Commerce houses the Marine Museum that traces the history of commerce in Marseille from the earliest times.
-It also holds temporary exhibitions and houses a library that is open to the public.
+The Chamber of Commerce also houses the Marine Museum which tells the story of Marseille’s trade from its very beginnings and has temporary exhibitions and a bookshop open to the general public.

 The Bourse surroundings have undergone several urban planning projects and a shopping centre was built in 1977.
 The renovated port relics and ancient ramparts resulted in a museum devoted to the city’s history: the Marseille History Museum.